Improving the IMEX method with a residual balanced decomposition: IMEX-ESDIRK methods

 This is a second order $A$-stable scheme which is a combination of Crank-Nicolson and Heun's methods henceforth called the CNH method.
 For CNH, \cref{alg:imexrk} is equivalent to the following formulas: given $\bfy_n$, solve for $\xi$ the implicit equation

 and compute

-The three IMEX-RK schemes being used in this article are: ({\em i\/}) CNH given above, ({\em ii\/}) ARK548 (reference \cite{NasaKennedyCarp01}, page 49, labeled as ARK5(4)8L[2]SA), and ({\em iii\/}) ARK436 (reference \cite{NasaKennedyCarp01}, pages 47 and 48, labeled as ARK4(3)6L[2]SA).
-These two ARK$pqr$ schemes have embedded pairs of order $p$ and $q$; the number of RK-stages is $r$.
+There are three IMEX-ESDIRK schemes being used in this article: ({\em i\/}) CNH given above, ({\em ii\/}) ARK548 (reference \cite{NasaKennedyCarp01}, page 49, labeled as ARK5(4)8L[2]SA), and ({\em iii\/}) ARK436 (reference \cite{NasaKennedyCarp01}, pages 47 and 48, labeled as ARK4(3)6L[2]SA).
+These two ARK$pqr$ schemes have embedded pairs of order $p$ and $q$; the number of stages is $r$.
 Both ARK$pqr$ schemes are stiffly accurate with stage order 2 where the implicit tableau is $L$-stable.
+Henceforth we use $p$ to denote the order of the scheme.